AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

 ### 📌 Item 4: Make sure that objects are initialized before they're used

 - Manually initialize objects of built-in type, because C++ only sometimes initializes them itself.
+- Base classes are initialized before derived classes, and within a class, data members are initialized in the order in which they are declared.
 - In a constructor, prefer use of the member initialization list to assignment inside the body of the constructor.
   List data members in the initialization list in the same order they're declared in the class.
-- Avoid initialization order problems across translation units by replacing non-local static objects with local static objects.
+- Avoid initialization order problems across translation units by replacing non-local `static` objects with local `static` objects (via Meyers-singleton-like getter functions).

+there are rules that describe when object initialization is guaranteed to take place and when it isn’t.
+Unfortunately, the rules are too complicated to be worth memorizing.
-#### Always initialize your objects before you use them
+The best way to deal with this seemingly indeterminate state of affairs is to always initialize your objects before you use them.

-For non-member objects of built-in types, you'll need to do this manually:
+For non-member objects of built-in types, you’ll need to do this manually:
 ```c++
 int x = 0;                               // manual initialization of an int
 const char * text = "A C-style string";  // manual initialization of a pointer